How to Improve CRS Score in 2026: Complete Express Entry Guide

 Leann Sousa • February 21, 2026

-Here’s the short answer: improve your language scores, increase your education credentials, gain more skilled work experience, secure a provincial nomination, or get a valid job offer.
+The is to improve your language scores, increase your education credentials, gain more skilled work experience, secure a provincial nomination, or get a valid job offer.
 Those are the fastest and most reliable ways to boost your Comprehensive Ranking System (CRS) score.

 In this guide, I’ll walk you through exactly how to improve your CRS score, explain the CRS score breakdown, and show you how to calculate CRS score properly so you can plan your strategy smartly for 2026.